Camiguin: American invasion era

 In 1901, in the middle of the Philippine–American War, American soldiers landed in Camiguin to assume political control over the island.
 A group of Camiguinons, armed with bolos and spears, led by Valero Camaro, fought them in a short battle in Catarman.
 Valero Camaro was killed by a bullet in the forehead.
 Further study is needed before he and his band can be recognized as patriots in the same way the Katipuneros are recognized.
 There is no study that identifies an independence movement in Camiguin during the American occupation.
 However, a small detail with regards to the colonial resistance in Cagayan, Misamis indicates that Camiguinons supported in a clandestine way the revolutionary activities of the Cagayanons against the new colonizers.
 They offered their arms and ammunitions and a typewriter to the revolucionarios in Cagayan.
 In the same year, Camiguin became part of the newly established province of Misamis by virtue of Act No. 128.

 In 1903, the first public school in Camiguin was built in Mambajao but what is known today as the Mambajao Central School was completed in 1912.
 On September 9, 1904, the first public water system, known as Las Aguas Potables de Mambajao, spearheaded by an admired civic leader by the name of Placido Reyes and co-operated by townspeople, was inaugurated.

 In 1929, Camiguin Island became part of Oriental Misamis when Misamis was divided into two provinces by virtue of Act No. 3537.
 The change took effect on January 1, 1930.

-Japanese occupation era
+Japanese occupation

 On June 18, 1942, the Japanese Imperial Army landed in Camiguin and set up a government in Mambajao.
 They gutted central Mambajao in reprisal to guerrilla activities in the area.
 The remains of some of these buildings still exist today.